 Well, I want to look at why, even as adults, we crave that “squad”, and whether its something you yourself do?
 I get it when we are younger as its a safety in numbers kind of deal.
 I personally, don’t think that you need a girl gang, but its incredibly important to have friends.
 I think that learning to be your own cheerleader is far more valuable to your soul, but we still seem to seek that grouping.
 Yes, we all need friends and connections, and those relationships can bring so much to our lives, but no one should be made to feel any less valuable if they don’t have a tribe should they?
 I have never enjoyed cliques.
 Even at school my friends that I took into adulthood were all from different “groups” and I have always enjoyed variation in my company.
 I cherish my close friends, I love being with them and always have fun, but I’m also a bit of a lone wolf at times, happy in my own company.

 But what do you do if you do want that squad?
 In adulthood its not so easy.
 Your potential “Sarah” isn’t carrying her My Little Pony pencil case any more.
 Your not put in the situation where you are thrown together with lots of people on such a regular basis.
 Some people of course already have their girl gang and are not accepting new membership applications.
-You can also of course have baggage from life that you are bringing along with you.
+You can also be carrying baggage from life that you are bringing along with you.
 It can be hard.
 Im not sure that Plenty of Fish for friends is a thing!
 When you think of tv shows and films, women are almost always portrayed as a group.
 There are always a few life long pompom shakers together.
 It can make you crave it, but we should remember that life isn’t always like the tv shows or social media.
 It can feel incredibly isolating for people that are not in the clique or a girl gang.
 Be kind and mindful of those around you.